 The meeting that directly led to me quitting was during a 1:1 with my male manager.
 During the meeting, my male manager made two biased comments that showed me I was no longer in a passive misogynist environment but a very active and blatant one.

-After giving constructive feedback to him on a new hire, which he disagreed with, his response was:
+After giving constructive feedback to him on a new hire who was not qualified for the position, which he disagreed with, his response was:

 “Whitney – you don’t get to have an opinion.
 I will let you know when you can have an opinion.
 Until then be more modest – men don’t like women who are know-it-alls”